 - Castle Sol: Somber Smithing Stone 7, Beast Blood, and 2 x Old Fang

-How to Cheese Lion Guardian in Elden Ring
+How to Cheese Lion Guardian

 With the conventional way of slaying the Lion Guardian out of the way, here’s a quick way to cheese him without taking any damage.